amphi-/sfdc2ftp/readme.txt

 5. Apache config
-Given that MEP already has an Apache running, it is recommended to leverage its Reverse Proxy capabilities.
+Given that your server already has an Apache running, it is recommended to leverage its Reverse Proxy capabilities.
 A detailed instruction guide is available here http://blog.podrezo.com/making-node-js-work-with-apache/